‘There’s gonna be a big party tonight’: Mississippi State baseball wins national championship

 The last few days, they have painted Omaha, a 13-hour drive from Mississippi, solid maroon.

-These Bulldogs did it.
+These Bulldogs all did it.
 They endured COVID-19.
-They came back from losing two straight in the SEC Tournament to win an NCAA Regional and a tough Super Regional with Notre Dame.
+They came back from losing three straight to Arkansas, two of three to lowly Missouri and then two straight in the SEC Tournament.
+They got hot at the right time, winning an NCAA Regional, a tough Super Regional with Notre Dame and their half of the CWS bracket where they had to be tradition-rich Texas twice.

 They came back from losing their first game of this CWS Championship series by an 8-2 score to Vandy.
 As their coach Chris Lemonis has said so many times here lately: “Nothing comes easy for this team.
 We keep fighting.”